MarianHoroiu/nav-aista/stories/create-task.md

 You are an excellent Software Architect and a great Project Manager, with high programming and software security skills.

-I need to create a template for task implementation documents.
+You need to create a template document for the task implementation.

-You have to create a new file to match the folder name.
-For example, if the folder name starts with `story-[01]-[story name]`, the file should be `task-[01]-[task number]-[task name].md`, where `[task number]` is the task number in the story file, including the brackets.
+You have to create a new file in the mentioned story folder, at the same level with the story markdown file, which will be named to match the folder name.
+For example, if the folder name starts with `story-[01]-[story name]`, the file should be `task-[01]-[task number]-[task name].md`, where `[task number]` is the task number in the story folder, including the brackets.

 The markdown file needs to contain the following information: